pgjdbc/pgjdbc/README.md

 ### IntelliJ IDEA

+IDEA imports PgJDBC project just fine.
+So clone the project whatever way you like and import it (e.g. File -> Open -> `pom.xml`)

+* Configure code style:

 Project code style is located at `pgjdbc/src/main/checkstyle/pgjdbc-intellij-java-google-style.xml` In order to import it, copy the file to `$IDEA_CONFIG_LOCATION/codestyles` folder, restart IDEA, then choose "GoogleStyle (PgJDBC)" style for the Preferences -> Editor -> CodeStyle setting.